 See also Obergefell v.
-Hodges, 135 S. Ct.
-2584 (2015) (holding that laws banning same-sex marriage and prohibiting its recognition violate the Fourteenth Amendment).
+Hodges, 576 U.S. 644 (2015) (holding that laws banning same-sex marriage and prohibiting its recognition violate the Fourteenth Amendment).

 See also Wittman v.
-Personhuballah, 136 S. Ct.
-1732 (2016) (holding that individual members of Congress did not have standing to challenge re-districting plan).
+Personhuballah, 578 U.S. 539 (2016) (holding that individual members of Congress did not have standing to challenge re-districting plan); Virginia House of Delegates v.
+Bethune Hill, 139 S. Ct.
+1945 (2019) (holding that one house of Virginia legislature did not have standing in its own right to appeal redistricting order).